Discover Your True Type!

 Unfortunately, many people remain unsure of their true type, often feeling “stuck in the middle” between two or three types.
 My True Type was carefully researched and written to address this concern, equipping you with the knowledge you need to clarify and better understand your personality type, including your type’s preferences and functions.
 If you want to know your type (and yourself) more clearly and confidently, this book is for you.

-Numerous tips and strategies for identifying and clarifying your true personality type.
+- Outlines numerous tips and strategies for identifying your true personality type

 “Drill Down Your Type”